biosustain/dsp_nextflow_training/about.md

 # About

 ## The course
-At the Data Science platform we are integrating with the research data management team and we are also building pipelines for our researchers at DTU - Biosustain.
+At the Data Science platform we are integrating with the research data management team and we are also building pipelines for our researchers at [DTU - Biosustain](https://www.biosustain.dtu.dk/).
 To that end we are building and deploying in Azure scalable, portable and reproducible bioinformatics workflows using Nextflow.
 Nextflow is a workflow orchestration tool designed for developing and executing reproducible and scalable data analysis pipelines.
-It is a scripting language to develop the workflows based on Groovy, allowing for easy integration with existing software and tools.
+It is a scripting language to develop workflows based on Groovy, allowing for easy integration with existing software and tools.
+However you do not need to learn Groovy to get started with Nextflow.

 Nextflow supports parallelization and can run on multiple computing environments, including local systems, high-performance clusters, and cloud platforms.
-Nextflow has a strong community in the bioinformatics field and is supported by the nf-core project, which provides a large repository of pre-built, community-maintained bioinformatics pipelines that are optimized for Nextflow.
-For these characteristics it has been our workflow building language of choice and would like to teach it to our fellows at DTU-Biosustain.
+Nextflow has a strong community behind in the bioinformatics field and is supported by the nf-core project, which provides a large repository of pre-built, community-maintained bioinformatics pipelines that are optimized for Nextflow.
+Mainly for these characteristics it has been our workflow building language of choice and would like to teach it to our fellows at DTU.

 ## Objectives